baojianzhou/graph-sto-iht/README.md

 ```
 Here, 4 is the number of CPUs used for each program.
 0 is the start
 of the trial id.
 50 is the end of the trial id.
 It means we try to run
 50 trials and then take the average.
+The figure shows the robustness to noise.
+The number of observations required is a function of different block sizes.

 <p align="center">
 <img src="results/results_exp_sr_test03.png" width="600" height="300">